-About Greyfriars
+About

-The fascinating history of Greyfriars, the building
+The fascinating history of Greyfriars, Lincoln

 Recent research suggests that Greyfriars is one of the earliest surviving Franciscan Friary buildings in Western Europe and possibly the oldest surviving friary building in England.
 It is in the heart of Lincoln’s Cultural Quarter and dates to the early 13th Century.